 Learn to row for seniors

-The introductory course run over three weeks which costs of £60 per person.
-There are a total of 6 sessions, and are typically run on Sunday afternoons and Wednesdays 6.30-8.30pm.
+Our introductory course run over three weeks and costs of £60 per person.
+There are a total of six sessions and are typically run on Sunday afternoons and Wednesdays from 6.30-8.30pm.

-The open afternoon is being held on Monday 2 April between 12 and 4pm.
-Members of the club will be able to show you the facilities, talk to you about the club and learning to row.
+The open afternoon is held in April where members of the club will be able to show you the facilities, talk to you about the club and learning to row.
 You will be able to have a go on the indoor rowing machines and hopefully if weather permits a boat on the water.

 In order to learn to row you need to be 13 or older (no upper age) able to swim 100m in light clothing, and in reasonable health.